 The Beverly Bank was founded here in 1802, and conducted business in this building until it moved to another building on Cabot Street in 1868.
 The property was willed to the historical society in 1892 by then owner Edward Burley.
 It now serves as a museum of Beverly history, a research center, and a regional visitor center.

 The house was the first brick mansion built in Beverly.
 It has stayed in close to its original condition because only two families lived here (the Cabots and Edward and Harriet Burley) and two institutions -Beverly Bank and the Beverly Historical Society (now Historic Beverly).
-The other surviving Cabot mansion is Beverly City Hall.
-John Cabot sold the house to the Beverly Bank in 1802, eventually moving to Boston.
+The other surviving Cabot mansion is Beverly City Hall, once the home of Andrew Cabot and later that of Israel Thorndike.